 Method blank -A method blank is a sample of matrix similar to the batch of associated samples (when available) that is free from the analytes of interest and is processed simultaneously with and under the same conditions as the samples through all steps of the analytical procedures, and in which no target analytes or interferences are present at concentrations that impact the analytical results for sample analyses.
-The method blank is carried through the complete sample preparation and analytical procedure.
+The method blanks are performed at a rate of once per preparation batch.
 The method blank is used to document contamination from the analytical process.
 The analysis of method blanks should yield values less than the LOQ.
 For very high-level analyses, the blank value should be less then 5% of the lowest value of the batch, or corrective action will be implemented.
+Samples associated with a contaminated blank shall be evaluated as to the best corrective action for the samples (e.g. reprocessing or data qualifying codes).
+In all cases the corrective action must be documented.
+The method blank shall be analyzed at a minimum of one per preparation batch.
+In those instances for which no separate preparation method is used (example: volatiles in water) the batch shall be defined as environmental samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.